priya273/css566.github.io/_posts/2016-04-19-Steps-To-Create-File-On-GitHub.md

   * Navigate to css566 [repository] (https://github.com/css566/css566.github.io)
   * Look for the folder _posts and click on it.
   * Click **New File** and update the file name
-  * Make sure you are on edit new file tab
+  * Make sure you are on edit new file tab to add content to the file
-  * Before you add content to the file, add the following syntax: (Needs a snapshot)
   * Click **Preview** to review your content
   * At the bottom of the page, add a short description before you commit your changes
   * Click **Commit new file**